-Template documents and a flowchart outlining the process are available on the Legal Services intranet page.
-Further advice and guidance on the due diligence process can be provided by the Legal Services team.
+Template documents and a flowchart outlining the process are available on the Legal Services staff website.
+Further advice and guidance on the due diligence process can be provided by the Legal Services team, legal@uws.ac.uk.

-Procedure Author - University Solicitor Procedure Owner - University Secretary Parent Policy Statement - Corporate Governance Public Access or Staff Only Access - Public Version 2 - 21 March 2019 Changes and Reason for Changes - Policy Review / Change of job titles
+Procedure Author - University Solicitor

+Procedure Owner - University Secretary

+Parent Policy Statement - Corporate Governance

+Public Access or Staff Only Access - Public

+Version - Version 4 - February 2021